Updated July 2022

 A B2B PPC Optimization Checklist

-There are several facets of a Google AdWords program in particular that need to be reviewed and assessed.
+There are several facets of a Google Ads program in particular that need to be reviewed and assessed.
 Here is a checklist of key action items, broken down into several different account segments.
 Ultimately, this checklist represents program elements we will scan through to measure how efficiently a campaign is set up.

 Campaign Settings & Structure